ilxqx/vef-framework-go/README.md

 A modern Go web development framework built on Uber FX dependency injection and Fiber, designed for rapid enterprise application development with opinionated conventions and comprehensive built-in features.

+## ⚠️ Development Status & Stability Notice

+> **Important**: VEF Framework Go is under active development and has not yet reached a stable 1.0 release.
+While the framework is currently in a functionally stable state, breaking changes may occur as we refine best practices and improve conventions.
+We strive to minimize disruption, but architectural improvements sometimes require non-backward-compatible updates.
+Please exercise caution when using this framework in production environments and be prepared to handle migration efforts for major version updates.

 ## Features

 - **Single-Endpoint Api Architecture** - All Api requests through `POST /api` with unified request/response format